Frigid day on the flight line

-U.S. Air Force Master Sgt.
-Aaron Slupski, a crew chief with the 121st Maintenance Group, prepares to marshal a KC-135 Stratotanker at Rickenbacker Air National Guard Base, Columbus, Ohio, Jan.
+A KC-135 Stratotanker assigned to the 121st Air Refueling Wing, taxis to the runway, at Rickenbacker Air National Guard Base, Columbus, Ohio, Jan.
 28, 2026.
 The maintainers and civil engineers of the 121st Air Refueling Wing quickly reestablished flightline operations after winter storm Fran dumped over 10 inches of snow and brought single-digit temperatures to central Ohio.
-(U.S. Air National Guard photo by Ralph Branson)
+(U.S. Air National Guard video by Master Sgt.
+Ralph Branson and Airman Samir Harris)

 |Date Taken: